Shopify/polaris/src/components/Navigation/README.md

 ---

-## Components dependencies
+## Required components

 The navigation component must be passed to the [frame](/components/structure/frame) component.
-The mobile version of the navigation component appears in the [topbar](/components/structure/top-bar) component.
+The mobile version of the navigation component appears in the [top bar](/components/structure/top-bar) component.

 ---